GMDU/golemscript/docs/data_types.md

 ```

 ## Resource
-Resource is a data type exclusive to Code of Copper, and mirrors the internal resource naming of Minecraft.
+Resource is a data type exclusive to GolemScript, and mirrors the internal resource naming of Minecraft.
 It is defined as a namespace and id, separated by a `:`.
 Namespaces and ids follow the same constraints as variable names.
 Optionally, the namespace can be omitted, at which point it will default to `minecraft` as the namespace.